notofonts/noto-docs/src/miniarticles/NotoSerifAhom.md

 # Noto Serif Ahom

-Noto Serif Ahom is a serif design intended for general use for the Ahom script.
+Noto Serif Ahom is a serif design for texts in the Ahom script.

-It contains 76 glyphs and 7 OpenType features, and supports 63 characters from the Unicode blocks: Ahom.
+Noto Serif Ahom contains 76 glyphs, 7 OpenType features, and supports 63 characters: Ahom.

 ## Supported writing systems